-All organisations, groups or government bodies taking action to boost digital skills in Europe can become members of the Coalition by endorsing the objectives and principles.
-Members are encouraged to make pledges for action:
+All organisations, groups, businesses or government bodies who take action to boost digital skills in Europe can become members of the Coalition by endorsing the objectives and principles of the Charter.

 Members are encouraged to pledge for action to train more digital experts, re-skill and up-skill the labour force and provide citizens with the digital skills they need for their lives.

 Member States can mobilise partners and form local, regional and national Digital Skills and Jobs Coalitions, which carry out actions in their countries to tackle the digital skills gap.
 Member States have been invited to develop digital skills strategies by mid-2017.
 To help them identify challenges and potential actions, experts have put together a model strategy, the so-called shared concept.

 The Coalition also shares digital skills initiatives, which can be replicated and scaled up across Europe.
 In December 2016, 16 finalists were selected and four outstanding projects were awarded the first European Digital Skills Awards.

 The goals of the combination of all initiatives in the Coalition are, by 2020, to: